+14018319200

 Versatile Biocompatible Coatings and Finishes from ME-92®

-For decades, the medical industry has utilized ME-92® and AL-COAT® biochrome coatings to reduce friction and wear, take advantage of easy-cleaning and nonstick coating properties, and of course, be non-reactive to the body.
+For decades, the medical industry has utilized ME-92® and AL-COAT® coatings to reduce friction and wear, take advantage of nonstick coating properties, and of course, be non-reactive to the body.

 Let our metallurgical and materials consulting, research, and testing experts help you determine the right coating and finish to extend the life of your medical devices.